Who is Leatherbound?

-Somewhat surprisingly, I found my standard of living in Taiwan to be superb, and found my stay prolonged indefinitely.
+I found my quality of life in Taiwan to be surprisingly good, and found my stay extended indefinitely.

 Here, I also found myself an excellent situation to restart my small business ambitions.

-Eventually an idea led me to leathercraft, and in 2016, I bought my first supplies and started learning the ropes of the craft.
+Eventually an idea led me to leather, and in 2016, I bought my first supplies and started learning the ropes of the craft.

-While I was quite anxious to start my business, I had to accept that I needed time develop the skills to produce the standard of work that I had envisioned.
+While I was quite anxious to start the business, I quickly realized, it was going to take some real time to develop the skills to produce the standard of work that I had envisioned.

-I spent the next two years spending most of my free time making leather goods.
+I spent the next two years spending almost all of my free time making leather goods.
 Finally, in 2018, things started coming together and I launched Leatherbound.

 Thanks to the wonderful response to my work, I relinquished my teaching position in 2019 to do leatherwork full-time.
 I feel very fortunate to be able to work at something I really enjoy, and I am grateful to my customers for their support!